huiyuxie/huiyuxie.github.io/index.md

 # News

+- Update on _Mar 20, 2025_: I will be giving a [lightning talk](https://pretalx.com/juliacon-2025/talk/review/CGCGGDRWGFARZT9ZYZ3QPAJZQDL38X8G) about TrixiCUDA.jl at JuliaCon 2025 this summer at Carnegie Mellon University in Pittsburgh.

+- Update on _Mar 8, 2025_: I will be visiting Virginia Tech at [Tim Warburton](https://scholar.google.com/citations?user=ULTQG6QAAAAJ&hl=en)'s lab this summer to conduct research on GPU-based simulation.

-- Update on _Jan 16, 2024_: I will be mentoring a [new project](https://julialang.org/jsoc/gsoc/trixi/#adaptive_mesh_refinement_on_gpus_with_cuda_dynamic_parallelism) as part of Google Summer of Code 2025.
+- Update on _Jan 16, 2024_: I will be mentoring a new [CUDA project](https://julialang.org/jsoc/gsoc/trixi/#adaptive_mesh_refinement_on_gpus_with_cuda_dynamic_parallelism) as part of Google Summer of Code 2025.
 Please reach out if you are interested.

-- Update on _Dec 18, 2024_: I will be giving a lightning talk at JuliaCon 2025 to introduce TrixiCUDA.jl to the Julia community.

 # Star Work